 The dog will be required to be sent each time to the dog box for each of the jumps.
+Only one jump is attempted at this level.

-The exercise is completed when the dog has successfully jumped the jumps in the correct order and sits in front of the handler.
+The exercise is completed when the dog has successfully jumped the correct jump the jumps in the correct order and sits in front of the handler.